Adenocarcinoma of the lung

 People who may not withstand surgery due to other serious medical problems may receive radiation therapy, with or without chemotherapy, to shrink the tumor.

 Even after treatment has been completed, lung cancer patients must return for regular follow-up appointments.
-Even if the cancer was initially "cured," it can return months or even years later.
+Even if the cancer was initially placed into remission, it can return months or even years later.

 When To Call a Professional

 Call your doctor promptly if you have any symptoms of lung cancer, especially if you smoke or have been exposed to asbestos.

 The outlook depends on the cancer's stage, the ability to identify specific mutations of the cancer cells for targeted therapy, and the patient's overall health.
 Adenocarcinoma of the lung can be cured if the entire tumor is removed surgically or destroyed with radiation.
 Overall, the prognosis for lung cancer that has spread is still poor.
 However, newer therapies have helped certain subsets of patients extend their lives.

 American Lung Association

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.